 Tip #2: Avoid the big culprits.
 Start to keep a food diary of which foods aggravate your heartburn/reflux the most.
 Acidic foods like tomatoes, citrus fruit, peppermint, chocolate, spicy food, fried food and caffeinated drinks are common culprits.
 Alcohol and nicotine are too.
 There could be more…do a full Elimination Diet to find out which foods have an effect on you.
 Notice how you feel when you eat a lot of fatty, highly processed or sugary foods.
 It’s not uncommon for stress and medications like Ibuprofen and aspirin to contribute to heartburn as well.

 Tip #3: Add more food-based probiotics.
 Probiotics are the healthy bacteria our gut needs to find a good balance and pH.
 Make it a point to pack your diet with foods like good quality yoghurt (the commercial big brands don’t count), kefir (home made is best), miso, kombucha, sauerkraut (only lacto-fermented, refrigerated, never from a shelf) or pickled dills.
 Pill-based supplements are only, as the name implies, to supplement, and should not be the sole source of good bacteria.
-Check out this Meal Planning Guide to learn about more healthy snack ideas and foods to keep in your kitchen.
+Learn to make your own fermented foods and how to eat them in my Cooking for Hormone Balance cookbook.